NagyEndre/typewriter/README.md

 ## Try the TypeWriter!

-Visit and try the [deployed TypeWriter](https://eloquent-blini-869a0b.netlify.app/)!
-The app was built and deployed with the help of [Netlify](https://www.netlify.com/).
+Visit and try the live [TypeWriter](https://codingtypewriter.netlify.app/)!

 ## Project setup